Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Methods

 \subsection{Statistical methods}

-Documents were categorized by type (journal article or conference paper), alleged year of publication, and publisher.
+Documents were categorized by type (journal article, conference paper, or book chapter), alleged year of publication, and publisher.
 Journal articles were also categorized according to whether they appeared in a journal with APCs (yes, no, or unknown).
 APCs were converted to US dollars and summarized, overall and by publisher.
-To give appropriate weight to containers (journals and conferences) that published multiple documents (articles and papers) in the dataset, documents, rather than containers, were treated as single observations even where reporting and comparing container-level variables, such as publisher or APC.
+To give appropriate weight to containers (journals, conferences, and books) that published multiple documents (articles, papers, or chapters) in the dataset, documents, rather than containers, were treated as single observations even where reporting and comparing container-level variables, such as publisher or APC.

 The number of DOAJ-indexed journals that had APCs, stratified by whether or not a given journal was represented in the Academ-AI dataset, was calculated.
 The same two groups, excluding journals that did not charge APCs, were compared in terms of APC value in US dollars.
 Additionally, the citation metrics of SJR-indexed journals represented in the Academ-AI dataset were compared with those of all other journals in the SJR database.
 For the comparisons with the DOAJ and SJR databases, containers (journals) were treated as single observations.